pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli server connection [COMMAND-OPTIONS]

-      Display connection info used by this server.
+      Get connection info used by this server.

       Display the information about the connection used to connect to the WBEM server.